“Injustice anywhere is a threat to justice everywhere. We are…tied in a single garment of destiny.” — Reverend Dr. Martin Luther King, Jr.

 Three other laws/rulings rounded out the famous legislation of ’64 and ’65.
 Immigration laws also shed their racist qualifications with the 1965 Hart-Celler Immigration and Nationality Act, as the U.S. once again welcomed people from around the world by abolishing the national origins quota system that had been in place since the 1920s.
-Under the Bill Clinton-era IIRAIRA Act (1996), legal immigrants can’t receive welfare benefits for the first five years of their citizenship and, contrary to skewed information from the CIS, illegal immigrants get no benefits beyond public schooling and emergency-room care, though some both pay into the system through taxes.
-It’s impossible to receive Social Security or Medicare/Medicaid benefits without a Social Security number.
+Under the Bill Clinton-era PRWORA Act (1996), legal immigrants can’t receive welfare benefits for the first five years of their citizenship and, contrary to skewed information from the CIS, illegal immigrants get no benefits beyond public schooling and emergency-room care, though some pay into the system through taxes.
+The shibboleth that illegals are milking the system is wrong because it’s impossible to receive Social Security or Medicare/Medicaid benefits without a Social Security number.

 These legislative struggles overcame epic filibusters in the U.S. Senate.
 Leading Democrat Richard Russell, Jr. of Georgia, LBJ’s old mentor. warned that the new legislation would lead to white slavery, and destroy any chance of opportunity for the ordinary “garden variety type American.”
 Then, as now, American is often used as code for white.
 Russell was concerned that giving minorities citizenship would “upset harmonious racial relations.”
 He was echoing graver concerns of Mississippi’s Governor Barnett, who warned that liberating Blacks would lead to certain genocide for Whites.
 Victims of the zero-sum fallacy, these politicians couldn’t wrap their minds around a scenario in which neither race discriminated, enslaved, or killed the other, inadvertently revealing much about their subconscious take on white history.
 There was a grain of truth to the zero-sum line of thinking for those Whites whose pride and identity was grounded in racism.
 Senator Russell lamented JFK’s assassination because he was confident the Senate could’ve defeated him on civil rights.
 As former ringleader of southern Conservatives, LBJ was another animal altogether.
 By 1964, the first Southern president since James Polk (1849) had dedicated the nation to more truly realizing the idea Jefferson wrote about in 1776.
 Said Johnson: “We believe that all men are entitled to the blessings of liberty.
 Yet, millions are being deprived of those blessings…The reasons are deeply embedded in history and tradition and the nature of man…We can understand — without rancor or hatred [toward Whites] — how all this happened…But it cannot endure.”